Updated for 2009

 Growing

 Once flowering starts, pods form very quickly, typically in 7 to 10 days.
-Once pods appear, watch it closely and pick daily as pods become ready--frequent picking encourages further pod formation.
+Once pods appear, watch it closely and pick daily as pods become ready—frequent picking encourages further pod formation, plus over-long pods tend to become tough.

-Pods should be picked while they're still tender, before the seeds are half grown; as a rule, that's about 5 or 6 days after the pod had first flowered.
-Pods with tips that will bend between the fingers without breaking have become too tough, but if you missed them before pick them anyway, to keep those new pods coming.
-One source says of the Penta Green cultivar that it grows pods "up to 15cm [c.
-6 inches] long, though for best quality they should be harvested when about half that size"; so pick pods at a length of about 3 inches.
+Pods should be picked while they’re still tender, before the seeds are half grown; as a rule, that’s about 5 or 6 days after the pod first flowered.
+Pods with tips that will bend between the fingers without breaking have become too tough, but, if you missed them before, pick them anyway, to keep those new pods coming.
 Remember: the pods rapidly become fibrous and woody, and so must be harvested within a week of the fruit being pollinated to be edible.

 Caution!
-Okra plants, and pods, often have numerous small spines; those can irritate anyone's skin, and moreover some people are outright allergic to them.
+Okra plants, and pods, often have numerous small spines; those can irritate anyone’s skin, and moreover some people are outright allergic to them.
 Always pick okra wearing a long-sleeved shirt and gloves.
-(That's probably wise even with so-called "spineless" okra types.)
-A light washing will remove the spiny hairs, and okra can be eaten fresh (though it is usually cooked).
+(That’s highly recommended even with so-called “spineless” okra types.)
+A light washing of the pods will remove the spiny hairs, and okra can then be eaten fresh (though it is usually cooked).

 Fresh okra bruises very easily, the bruises blackening within a few hours.
 Though the defect is mostly cosmetic, take care in handling the pods during harvest.